Ayshathamanna/Ayshathamanna/README.md

 CLEAN THE DATA
 •	Understand the difference between fact tables and dimension tables.
 •	Identify which table on the data are of interest with the help of the business request form
-•	Ch00se which column are of interest to export by preparing and transforming these column in sql using concepts such as renaming columns. combining column WHERE clause ORDERBY ,INNER JOIN,DISTINCT() and ISNULL() functions
+•	Choose which column are of interest to export by preparing and transforming these column in sql using concepts such as renaming columns. combining column WHERE clause ORDERBY ,INNER JOIN,DISTINCT() and ISNULL() functions

 CREATE DASHBOARD USING POWERBI